 All hardwood trees are susceptible to varieties of fungal infections known as heart rot tree disease.
 The fungi, especially Polyporus and Fomes spp., cause the “heartwood” at the center of these trees’ trunks or branches to decay.

 What Causes Heart Rot?

-The fungi causing heart rot in trees can attack almost any tree, but old, weak and stressed trees are most susceptible.
+The fungi causing heart rot in trees can attack almost any tree, but old, weak, and stressed trees are the most susceptible.
 The fungi destroys the tree’s cellulose and hemicellulose and sometimes its lignin, making the tree more likely to fall.